What is COVID-19?

 Melton Country Park

-The cafe and toilets at the Country Park are closed.
-The park remains open at this time and we ask that you follow the government guidelines on social distancing when using it at all times.
+The cafe is open, offering takeway service only.
+The toilets and play facilities are still closed.
+The park remains open at this time and we ask that you follow the Government's Staying alert and safe (social distancing) and Staying safe outside your home guidlines when using it at all times.
 Please continue to check this page for any updates.

 Museums and libraries